2019 Champions League of Darts

 The 2019 Cazoo Champions League of Darts was the 4th annual staging of the Champions League of Darts, organised by the Professional Darts Corporation.
-It took place from 19–20 October 2019 at the Leicester Arena, Leicester.
+It took place from 19 to 20 October 2019 at the Leicester Arena, Leicester.

 The defending champion was Gary Anderson who beat Peter Wright 11–4 in the 2018 final, but he was eliminated in the group stage.

 Michael van Gerwen won the Champions League for the first time, beating Peter Wright 11–10 in the final, surviving three match darts at 7–10, and by winning that title, van Gerwen became the only player to win every PDC premier event title at least once.

 Format

 The eight qualifiers are split into two groups, playing each other once in a best of 19 legs match.
 The top two of each group then proceed to the semi-finals.
 Both semi-finals and the final are a best of 21 legs match.